Health, care & future for women of the DRC.

-The Ida Lee Project (ILP) provides reproductive health education, screenings, and treatment for women in the Democratic Republic of the Congo facing extremely limited access to medical services.
+The Ida Lee Project (ILP) provides quality reproductive health screenings, treatment and education for women without access in the Democratic Republic of the Congo.

-Founded in 2017 in Kisangani, the Ida Lee Project (ILP) began in response to a local epidemic of women’s reproductive cancers due, in part, to a lack of regional medical infrastructure, services, or preventative care.
+Founded in 2017 in Kisangani, the Ida Lee Project (ILP) began as a response to the local epidemic of women’s reproductive cancers — propelled by the lack of preventative care, regional medical infrastructure, and medical services.

 Our mission is threefold:

-1. Support women and children across the DRC with necessary medical care to alleviate suffering.
+1. Provide women of the DRC with necessary medical care to alleviate suffering.

-2. Empower women with the tools and resources they need for health and well-being.
+2. Empower women with educational tools and resources for their health and well-being.

-3. Bring holistic, contemporary, and dignified medical care to Kisangani led by Congolese practitioners.
+3. Advance contemporary and dignified medical care led by Congolese practitioners.

 Medical Screenings & Treatment